MayukoOkuhara/notify-wp/readme.txt

 License: The MIT License
 License URI: http://opensource.org/licenses/MIT

-This plugin sends notifications to any notify.jp when an event triggered in WordPress.
+This plugin sends notifications to any ntfy.jp when an event triggered in WordPress.

 == Description ==